Proven-Paradox/shaper-system/Handbook.md

 Talents are described in more detail in [Chapter 8](#chapter-8-talents).

+> Upon reaching 5th level, XU immediately decides to pick the Flight talent, adding a jetpack to their arsenal.
+>
+> Meanwhile Marona wants more mobility in her build.
+Looking over the Talents, she decides to take Elemental Specialist (Sky), allowing her to move when she uses Sky Spells.

 ### Utilities
 Utilities represent non-combat abilities that aid an adventurer.
 These may influence Skill rolls, or grant new options for a given hero.
 There is no limit on the number of Utilities a given character may purchase, and the XP cost for each Utility is listed in its entry.

 Utilities are described in more detail in [Chapter 9](#chapter-9-utilities).

+> XU starts picking up Utilities with Asceticism, reasoning that its benefits alighn with things a machine should be able to do anyway.
+Eiditic Memory also helps represent the capabilities of a computer based mind.
+>
+> Marona spends a lot of time delving in dungeons, and decides to take some Utilities to help in those situations.
+She starts with Speak with the Ancient Dead, allowing her to interrogate any corpses they find in their adventures.
+She also takes Whispered Wisdom so she can provide the party with extra information with her Lore check.

 ------------
 # Chapter 4: Abilities